Reference documentation for deal.II version GIT relicensing-1062-gc06da148b8 2024-07-15 19:20:02+00:00

 std::function<void(const real_type t, const unsigned int step, const VectorType &y, bool &resize)> PETScWrappers::TimeStepper< VectorType, PMatrixType, AMatrixType >::decide_for_coarsening_and_refinement

-Implementation of this function is optional. resize must be set to true if mesh adaption is to be performed, false otherwise.
+Implementation of this function is optional.
+The callback must return true if mesh adaption is to be performed, false otherwise.
 The y vector contains the current solution, t the current time, @ step the step number.
-Solution transfer and actual mesh adaption must be performed in a separate callback, TimeStepper::interpolate

 Note